How A Bill Becomes Law in New Brunswick

 Before a Bill becomes law, it goes through the following stages:

 A Minister of the Crown is requested by his department to introduce legislation with respect to a specific area of their responsibilities.
 A draft of the Bill is prepared by the staff of the Department of Justice.
-The draft Bill is then presented by the Minister to his colleagues in cabinet and caucus and subject to their approval is forwarded to the Queen's Printer for printing.
-Copies of the Bill are prepared by the Queen's Printer and delivered to the Minister.
+The draft Bill is then presented by the Minister to his colleagues in cabinet and caucus and subject to their approval is forwarded to the King's Printer for printing.
+Copies of the Bill are prepared by the King's Printer and delivered to the Minister.

 INTRODUCTION AND FIRST READING